pragnapadamata/MediNova-An-AI-Medical-Companion/README.md

 Use the Streamlit UI to upload images
 # Ask Medical Questions
 Use the chatbot interface to query health-related topics
-🎯 Additional Notes
-To deactivate the virtual environment, run:

-bash
-deactivate
-If you face missing dependencies, manually install them:

-bash
-pip install some_package_name
-🚀 Deployment
-Streamlit Cloud / Hugging Face Spaces
-Push your code to GitHub

-Connect your repo to Streamlit Cloud or Hugging Face Spaces

 Set up secrets and environment variables